-Today, she is one step closer, having just completed a once-in-a-lifetime opportunity – travelling to Russia in May as a special guest of Italian Astronaut Luca Parmitano to be a part of a legendary Soyuz launch – Soyuz-TMA-09M.
-Abby has now been charged with a BIG responsibility – serving as Parmitano’s Earth Liaison with a social media campaign, bringing space down to earth sharing Parmitano’s space mission with her followers and other young people interested in space.
+Today, she is one step closer, having recently completed a once-in-a-lifetime opportunity – travelling to Russia in May 2013 as a special guest of Italian Astronaut Luca Parmitano to be a part of a legendary Soyuz launch – Soyuz-TMA-09M.
+Abby was been charged with a BIG responsibility – serving as Parmitano’s Earth Liaison with a social media campaign, bringing space down to earth sharing Parmitano’s space mission with her followers and other young people interested in space.

 Abby has also created a worldwide outreach program, called the #SoyuzAdventure, that is geared at igniting passion and excitement about space, STEM and dreaming with kids around the world and includes an email pen pal program, classroom visits and web chats, speaking at events and sharing on her social media channels and blog.